ullagallu-ds/my-notes/docker-kubernetes/k8s/day-7.md

 ✅ Restricts **number of pods, services, and volumes** that can be created.
 ✅ Helps in **fair resource distribution** across teams and applications.

+**What it does:**
+Prevents a single team or app from monopolizing cluster resources.
+Enforces resource budgets per namespace.
+**How it works:**
+Applied at the namespace level, specifying limits for resources like requests.cpu, limits.memory, or counts of pods, PVCs, etc.
+Pods can’t be created if they’d exceed the quota.

+**Use case:**
+In a multi-tenant cluster, ensure fair resource sharing between teams.
+**Tip:**
+Pair with Limit Ranges for finer control (see below).

 ---

 ### **Example 1: Restricting CPU and Memory Usage**